 How we treat victims of crime – the Victims' Charter Act 2006

-We believe in treating victims of crime with courtesy, dignity and respect.
-Read our obligations to victims of crime under the Victorian Victims' Charter Act 2006.
+We treat victims of crime with courtesy, dignity and respect.
+Read about our obligations under the Victorian Victims' Charter Act 2006.

 What is the Victims' Charter Act 2006

 Since 2006 there has been a Victims’ Charter Act 2006 in Victoria.
-It sets out the legal principles on how the criminal justice system, and agencies that work with victims of crime, should respond to victims of crime.
+It sets out the principles guiding how the criminal justice system, and agencies that work with victims of crime, should respond to victims of crime.

 Who is a victim of crime under the charter?

-• family members of a person who has died because of a criminal offence
+• are a family member of a person who has died as a direct result of a criminal offence

-• a person who has suffered injury because of a criminal offence
+• are a family member of a person who is under 18 and that person has suffered an injury as a direct result of a criminal offence

-• family members of a person who has suffered injury because of a criminal offence
+• are a family member of a person who is incapable of managing their own affairs, and that person has suffered an injury as a direct result of a criminal offence.

 What victims of crime can expect from our services